Covering simple orthogonal polygons with $r$-stars: Preliminaries and tree-based bipartite graphs

+Let $P$ be a simple orthogonal polygon, that is, a polygon that does not intersect itself and whose sides are axis-parallel.
+The region bounded by such a polygon does not have holes.
+Let $G_H$ be the set of internally disjoint rectangles obtained by cutting horizontally at each reflex vertex of $P$; we call these the \emph{horizontal slices}.
+The horizontal slices cover the region bounded by $P$.
+Similarly, let the \emph{vertical slices} $G_V$ be defined analogously for vertical cuts of $P$.
+The vertical slices also cover $P$.
+Note that $|G_H|+|G_V|$ is at most the number of vertices of $P$, because every reflex vertex of $P$ is incident on one horizontal and one vertical cut.
+Furthermore, every cut is incident on at most two reflex vertices, therefore the number of vertices of $P$ is at most $2(|G_H|+|G_V|)+4$.
+We will describe the complexity of the problems as a function of $n=|G_H|+|G_V|$. \begin{definition} Let $G$ be the intersection graph of $G_H$ and $G_V$, i.e.,

 In other words, a horizontal and a vertical slice are joined by an edge if and only if their interiors intersect.
+We refer to $G$ as the \emph{raster graph} of $P$. \end{definition}

-Note, that $G_H$ and $G_V$ are disjoint sets, unless $|G_H|=|G_V|=1$; since in this case \Cref{thm:alg} is trivial, from now, let us assume that $G_H\cap G_V=\emptyset$.
+Note, that $G_H$ and $G_V$ are disjoint sets, unless $|G_H|=|G_V|=1$; since in this case \Cref{thm:alg_typeA} is trivial, from now on, let us assume that $G_H\cap G_V=\emptyset$.
 Because of this, we may define

 without risk of ambiguity.
 When possible, we will refer to edges in row-column order $hv$, because it mimics how matrices are usually indexed.
-However for some $st\in E(G)$ where it is not known a priori whether $s\in G_H$ or $s\in G_V$, adherence to the previous convention will not be guaranteed.
+However, for some $st\in E(G)$ where it is not known a priori whether $s\in G_H$ or $s\in G_V$, adherence to the previous convention cannot be guaranteed.